syncfusion-content/javascript-docs/js/Diagram/Data-Binding.md

 * It uses two different classes: ej.DataManager for processing and ej.Query for serving data. ej.DataManager communicates with data source and ej.Query generates data queries that are read by the dataManager.
 * To learn more, refer to [Data Manager](/js/DataManager/Getting-Started "Data Manager").

-To bind remote data to the Diagram, you have to configure the fields of `dataSourceSettings`.
+To bind remote data to the Diagram, you have to configure the fields of [dataSourceSettings](/api/js/ejdiagram#members:datasourcesettings "dataSourceSettings").
 The following code illustrates how to bind remote data to the Diagram.

 {% highlight javascript %}